 Oxford Public International Law (OPIL) is a comprehensive, single location providing integrated access across our international law services, bringing you one step closer to the perfect research solution.
-Oxford Reports on International Law, the Max Planck Encyclopedia of Public International Law and Oxford Scholarly Authorities on International Law are ground-breaking online resources working to speed up research and provide easy access to authoritative content, essential for anyone working in international law.
+Oxford Reports on International Law, the Max Planck Encyclopedia of Public International Law, Oxford Scholarly Authorities on International Law, and Oxford Historical Treaties are ground-breaking online resources working to speed up research and provide easy access to authoritative content, essential for anyone working in international law.

 - Oxford Reports on International Law

 - Max Planck Encyclopedia of Public International Law

 Why Oxford Public International Law?

 Oxford Public International Law helps you save time by: